HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/design_studio/building_content/use_text_elements.md

 Learn how to use Text elements for your HCL Design Studio (Beta) site and pages.

 ## Setting the HTML tag for Text Elements

+!!! note
+    For newly-created site pages, you need to add content elements first in order to perform this action.

 The HTML tag may affect how browsers display elements, SEO, and accessibility tools.

 To set the HTML tags for your text elements: